MagGeo/MagGeo/README.md

 ## 3. Change the directory

 You will need to change the directory to where you cloned/downloaded the MagGeo repository.
-If you donwloaded it--Do not forget to unzip the folder before using it.
+If you downloaded it--Do not forget to unzip the folder before using it.
 If you're using the terminal on Linux or macOS, it is the same syntax to change directory.

 ```bash